Persuasion's Worth Something

 “What’s that supposed to mean?”
 Chen asked, following her through the wall.

-“He told me you will help me!
-Where’s my help?
-This is unfair!
+“He told me you'll be able to help me.
 I want to live and the one person that can help is-is such a-” He didn’t have any word to describe her.

 “By the way,” he stopped and looked up at the brunette with hope in his eyes, “Who told you that I’m able to help you?”

-“Some guy.
-He was there when I got out of my body.
-I think his name was Mehrdir.”
+“A guy was there when I got out of my body.
+I think his name was Mehrdir.
+I assumed he was a reaper or something of that sort.”

 Her eye twitched very ugly so.
 She really wanted to bang his head against the wall even if that would be useless.

 “Mehrdir is a greed demon.”
-Zoe started, turning her chair around in order to look at him, “Everything he does is for his own interest.
+Zoe explained, “Everything he does is for his own interest.
 When he helps someone, he expects something in return.”

 Zoe really tried to forget about the young man and concentrate on her work but she ended up drawing him.
 She moaned and ruffled her hair when she realized she couldn’t just forget about someone who was dying and was probably going to haunt her later on.